ArcGIS Storymap Competition

 Entering the contest

-All entries will be judged by GIS professionals in the State of Delaware based on the rubric below.
+All entries will be judged by GIS professionals in the State of Delaware using the rubric below.
 To qualify for judging, all entries must be submitted by the posted deadline.
-Participants must also complete a permission form.
+Participants must also complete a permission (media release) form.

 Entries must

-• Be a “map-centric” exploration, analysis, and presentation of a geographic phenomenon.
-The use of “non-map visuals” (images and videos) should be limited.
-Exceeding the limits means a “progressive reduction in judged score”.
+- Be a “map-centric” exploration, analysis, and presentation of a geographic phenomenon.
+The use of “non-map visuals” (images and videos) are acceptable but should be limited.
+Exceeding the limits of ‘non-map visuals’ means a “progressive reduction in judged score”.
 The limits are:

-• Provide a link to the Item Details page.
+- Provide a separate (short) link to the Storymap Item Details page.

 Privacy considerations